 The live-in staff member will arrive at work as scheduled and fulfill the duties of a Direct Support Professional until the time that they leave.
-Live in staff are expected to stay overnight for periods of two up to seven nights in fourteen days.
-A live-in is expected to work seven out of fourteen days.
-These days are often staggered e.g. three days on, three days off, four days on, four days off.
-There are other schedules, but they almost always require seven working days out of fourteen.
-This position is entitled to benefits.
+Live-in staff members are expected to stay overnight for periods of 2-7 nights in 14 days.
+A live-in is expected to work seven out of 14 days.
+These days are often staggered (e.g. three days on, three days off, four days on, four days off).
+There are other schedules, but they almost always require seven working days out of 14.

-The direct support professional’s responsibilities are to provide support and skill building activities to persons with severe and prolonged mental illness and intellectual disabilities, treating all Consumers in their care with dignity and respect.
-Teaching independent living skills per treatment plan, includes but is not limited to:
+The direct support professional’s responsibilities are to provide support and skill-building activities to persons with severe and prolonged mental illness and intellectual disabilities, treating all Consumers in their care with dignity and respect.
+Teaching independent living skills per treatment plan includes but is not limited to:

-- Adult living skills – personal hygiene, housekeeping, meal preparation and budgeting.
+- Adult Living Skills – Personal hygiene, housekeeping, meal preparation, and budgeting.

-- Social integration skills – communications, conflict resolution and social interaction.
+- Social Integration Skills – Communications, conflict resolution, and social interaction.

-- Community integration skills – resource identification and utilization.
+- Community Integration Skills – Resource identification and utilization.

-- DSP’s provide assistance with personal care including bathing, dressing and feeding as appropriate.
+- DSPs provide assistance with personal care including bathing, dressing, and feeding, as appropriate.

-- DSP’s administer medication per guidelines in accordance with training.
+- DSPs administer medication per guidelines in accordance with training.

-- DSP’s develop and encourage Consumers’ integration into the community.
-DSP’s transport Consumers to community locations including (but not limited to) banks, libraries, physicians’ offices, stores and churches as appropriate.
+- DSPs develop and encourage consumers’ integration into the community.
+DSPs transport consumers to community locations including (but not limited to) banks, libraries, physicians’ offices, stores, and churches, as appropriate.

-- DSP’s provide supportive problem solving activities to assist in developing and maintaining supports as necessary.
+- DSPs provide supportive problem-solving activities to assist in developing and maintaining supports as necessary.

-- DSP’s use active listening techniques to provide emotional support conducive to Consumers’ growth and wellbeing.
+- DSPs use active listening techniques to provide emotional support conducive to consumers’ growth and wellbeing.

-- DSP’s attend staff meetings, supervision and in-service training as scheduled.
+- DSPs attend staff meetings, supervision, and in-service training as scheduled.

-- DSP’s perform other related duties as required.
+- DSPs perform other related duties as required.

 Job Type: Live-in

-- High school or equivalent
+Required Education: High school or equivalent